 Who do we help?

 More than 30% of the Armenian population is 65 years or older.
-And over 50% of them are poor, living in indescribable conditions.
+And over 50% of them are poor, living well below the poverty line.

-To a large degree, they depend on outside care and support from familes.
+To a large degree, they depend on outside care and support from families.
 Many of these elderly have no access to primary or emergency healthcare nor do they have people to care for them